Music – Applied Private Lessons

 Private music lessons are available to students who wish to begin study in the instrument of their choice for personal development (enrichment- 100 level courses) or to continue study as a music major pursuing a transfer degree (major level- 200 level courses).
-Students who are interested in private lessons should contact the Coordinator of Private Applied Music Andrew Jensen before enrolling in the course for the first time.
+Students who are interested in private lessons should contact the Prof. Ed Jacobs before enrolling in the course for the first time.
 Enrollment in 200-level private applied music is by audition only.
 All 200-level private applied music students are required to perform for a jury of music faculty at the end of the semester.
 This provides an opportunity for other music instructors to offer constructive reinforcement and concur on the final grade given by the private teacher as well as approve continuation of applied study at the 200 level.
 The jury will consist of performance of at least one composition or study as well as any technical exercises the instructor requests based on material covered during the semester.

 PRIVATE LESSONS FOR ENRICHMENT

 |MUS 124 Tuba/Euphonium||MUS 133 Double Bass|

 Students studying for enrichment will be assigned to an instructor at the beginning of the semester.
 Instruction is one-on-one, and students receive fifteen lessons during the semester.